 How Long Before Transplanting Tomato Seedlings?
 (Phase 2: Tomato Seedling Growth)

 After seed germination, tomato seedlings will need 57 to 60 days (8 to 8.5 weeks) to grow into plants that are ready to move outdoors.
-When you transplant tomatoes into the garden, all risk of frost should be long past.
+Even if your seedlings reach a healthy size, wait until all danger of frost has passed before you transplant tomatoes into the garden.

-According to the Old Farmer’s Almanac, the time from planting seeds to transplanting outdoors is 64 to 70 days (9 to 10 weeks).
+The Old Farmer’s Almanac recommends 64 to 70 days (9 to 10 weeks) between planting seeds to transplanting outdoors.
 Since it takes 7 to 10 days for tomato seeds to germinate, that gives us the figure of 57 to 60 days for seedling growth.

 This means that tomato seeds should be started indoors 42 to 57 days (6 to 8 weeks) before the last spring frost date.
 They should be transplanted outdoors 7 to 21 days (1 to 3 weeks) after the last spring frost date.